Anna Halprin

 Anna Halprin so profoundly changed my understanding of how to access faith and spirit.
 I’ve been deeply moved by her stamina across generations of teaching and raising issues that needed to be addressed in society.

-Anna died at the age of 100, just as this book was going to press.
+Anna died at the age of 100, just as the Portraits in Faith coffee table book was going to press.
 Her daughter, Dara Halprin, informed me that because of dementia Anna lost the ability to talk, walk, or get out of bed.
 It is impossible for me to imagine Anna unable to communicate or move.
 It reminds me of the great cycle of life and our mortality and the urgency with which we must do our work.
-I thank Anna for decades of helping people like me reconnect with my inner essence, to reconnect with nature’s goodness, harshness, and the beauty of reality.
+I thank Anna for decades of helping people like me reconnect with my inner essence, to reconnect with nature's goodness, harshness, and the beauty of reality.

 Thank you to Anna Halprin for her life’s work and teaching us all with great love.